Part I: Foundations

 Summary of Part I

-- Forcing functions (hypothesis, partially contradicted): Task demands (partial observability, long horizons, self-prediction) are predicted to push systems toward dense integration.
-V10 found geometric affect structure present regardless of which forcing functions are active — geometry is a baseline property of multi-agent survival.
-V22–V31 deepened this: even within-lifetime gradient learning does not reliably lift integration through decomposable architectures.
-What shapes dynamics is gradient coupling topology (V27–V28) and evolutionary trajectory through repeated stress-recovery (V19, V31), not task pressure or prediction target.
+6. Forcing functions (hypothesis, partially contradicted): Task demands (partial observability, long horizons, self-prediction) are predicted to push systems toward dense integration. found geometric affect structure present regardless of which forcing functions are active — geometry is a baseline property of multi-agent survival. deepened this: even within-lifetime gradient learning does not reliably lift integration through decomposable architectures.
+What shapes dynamics is gradient coupling topology () and evolutionary trajectory through repeated stress-recovery (, ), not task pressure or prediction target.

 The structure is inevitable.
-The question is what it means—whether these self-modeling systems, these attractors that model themselves, have experience.
+The question is what it means — whether these self-modeling systems, these attractors that model themselves, have experience.
 Whether there is something it is like to be them.
-That is not a further metaphysical question layered on top of the physics.
-It is a question about what integrated cause-effect structure is, intrinsically, when you stop describing it from outside and ask what it is from within.
+This is not a further metaphysical question layered on top of the physics.
+It is a question about what integrated cause-effect structure is, intrinsically, when description shifts from outside to inside.